git-afsantos/haros-case-studies/academic/Kobuki/README.md

 Lastly, we missed the default values (attributes) for three parameters that are defined in constants of a C++ implementation file (not a header) that is not part of the analysed source code (i.e., we only consider the binaries of that package).
 All issues are related to C++ parsing; launch file parsing for this configuration was perfect.

-In terms of extraction hints for this configuration, we ended up fixing 6 entities and creating 11 new entities, as shown in the project file and in the following snippet.
+In terms of extraction hints for this configuration, we ended up fixing 6 entities and creating 11 new entities, as shown in the project file and in the following snippet (excerpt).

 ```yaml
 configurations: